mikazz/CSHARP-Interview-Questions/README.md

 # C# Interview Questions
 Collection of different interview questions

+# Given an array of ints, write a C# method to sum all the values that are even numbers.

 # What is the output of the short program below?
 Explain your answer.
 ## Default datatype values